 What is an Autistic Spectrum Condition?

-Whilst Autism starts before the age of three, Asperger Syndrome is often not apparent until the three or later.
-Increasingly, people are being diagnosed from early childhood right through to older age.
+Whilst autism starts before the age of three, Asperger Syndrome is often not apparent until three or later.
+Increasingly, people are being diagnosed at different stages in their life from early childhood right through to old age.

 What causes an Autistic Spectrum Condition?

-Some people with Autism may also have a learning disability, however diagnosis does not automatically mean this is the case.
+Some people with autism may also have a learning disability; however, an autism diagnosis does not automatically mean this is the case.